French labour law is mainly based on the laws and regulations that constitute the Labour Code, the reference work for labour law practitioners.

 vii FOREIGN WORKERS

-A foreign worker may not be employed in France without a valid work permit, unless he or she is a European Union citizen.
+A foreign worker cannot be employed in France without a valid work permit, unless he or she is an EU citizen.

 Concerning social protection, employees seconded to France are entitled, unless otherwise provided in bilateral treaties, to the benefits paid by the social security regime of their country of origin.
 The number of employees who may be seconded to France by an employer is not limited.
 However, unless otherwise provided in bilateral treaties, the duration of secondment generally cannot exceed two years.

 Foreign workers hired directly by a firm established in France enjoy the same rights as French employees.
-Consequently, concerning social protection, the employer must attach them to the French social security regime and they will enjoy the same benefits as the other employees.
+Consequently, concerning social protection, the employer must attach foreign workers to the French social security regime, which allows them to enjoy the same benefits as the other employees.

-The employer does not have to draw up a special registry of foreign employees and he is not restricted as to the number of foreign employees working at the firm.
-However, the employer does have to keep a registry of all the staff he employs in which, in particular, nationality and if relevant, the employee's work permit number must be stated.
+The employer does not have to draw up a special registry of foreign employees and it is not restricted as to the number of foreign employees working at the company.
+However, the employer does have to keep a registry of all the staff it employs in which, in particular, nationality and, if relevant, the employee's work permit number must be stated.